CrayLabs/SmartSim/doc/model.rst

             # Disable key prefixing
             client.use_dataset_ensemble_prefix(False)
-            # Place a tensor in the Orchestrator
+            # Place a dataset in the Orchestrator
             client.put_dataset(dataset_1)
             # Enable key prefixing
             client.use_dataset_ensemble_prefix(True)
-            # Place a tensor in the Orchestrator
+            # Place a dataset in the Orchestrator
             client.put_dataset(dataset_2)

         In application script, two datasets named `dataset_1` and `dataset_2`, respective to their object names.